18mr/documentation/editing-content.md

 Fire up your text editor.
 I use Notepad++, but it's Windows-only.
 Take a look around at text editors and find one that works for you.

 In general, you'll be editing files that are in the _posts folder.
 Much of the other content is required to build and style the site, so that can be left alone.
+The only exception are pages, which may be standalone .html files, or can be found in their own folders.
+This documentation will focus on editing posts.

 If you're making a new file in the _posts folder, say, to host a new petition, you'll want to make sure your file has the right filename.
 Every file in the _posts folder has this format filename: